NutritionAugust 6, 2024

 Is an anti-inflammatory diet the same as a Mediterranean diet?

 They overlap heavily.
 Both emphasize olive oil, fish, vegetables, and whole foods while limiting processed food and sugar.
-The anti-inflammatory approach we use at Med Matrix goes further by tailoring recommendations to your individual lab results and identifying personal trigger foods through elimination protocols.
+The anti-inflammatory approach we use goes further by tailoring recommendations to your individual lab results and identifying personal trigger foods through elimination protocols.

 How long does it take to see results from dietary changes?